ssMMiles/discord-api-proxy/README.md

 In the event that the proxy does receive a 429 from Discord, it will abort all further requests for 1 second.

-### Dirty Cache
-Due to ratelimit expiry being set seperately to the ratelimit info, it's possible for a request to be sent to Discord, but the proxy/Redis/network to drop out before the expiry is set.
-Be prepared to flush Redis if this happens, or you see issues with requests hanging.

 ## Credits
   - [Nirn Proxy](https://github.com/germanoeich/nirn-proxy) by [@germanoeich](https://github.com/germanoeich) - Used as a reference for bucket mappings